r-valle/project0/README.md

 Notes:

-This project has been validated by the following markup validation services:
+The HTML code has been validated by the following markup validation services:
 - https://validator.w3.org/#validate_by_uri+with_options